Amir-SB82/6-DOF_Robot_interpolation_mode/README.md

                             +Squares are points and circle are interpolated point+
 ## Overview

-**interpolation mode**:Interpolation is a mathematical technique used to estimate unknown values within the range of a discrete set of known data points.In this mode, interpolation is done between both points.
+**interpolation mode**  Interpolation is a mathematical technique used to estimate unknown values within the range of a discrete set of known data points.In this mode, interpolation is done between both points.
 For simplicity, in this code, the points of a sinusoidal motion are interpolated.but you can change the code(while part) as you want🏋️.

 ---

 ## Features